 Herbs and spices can powerfully support your health, courtesy of their high levels of antioxidants.
-Some contain even greater mounts than many fruits and vegetables!
+Some contain even greater amounts than many fruits and vegetables.

 What’s more, these antioxidants target your entire body, not just one or two parts.
-This “whole person” approach is why I believe certain spices and herbs can be so potentially beneficial.
+This “whole-person” approach is why certain spices and herbs can be so potentially beneficial.

-People in India and China have used turmeric for thousands of years.
-Turmeric continues to be a highly regarded herb in India’s Ayurveda system, recognized as an authoritative source of knowledge and truth in the promotion of natural health.
+Used for thousands of years in India and China, turmeric continues to be a highly regarded herb in India’s Ayurveda system, a practice recognized as an authoritative source of knowledge and truth in the promotion of natural health.

-Today, turmeric is also considered an adaptogen – or botanical that supports your body’s ability to adapt to stress from any source.
-Adaptogens are valued for their contribution to energy, stamina, endurance, strength, and mental clarity.*
+Turmeric is also considered an adaptogen – or botanical that supports your body’s ability to adapt to stress from any source.
+Adaptogens are valued for their contribution to energy, stamina, endurance, strength and mental clarity.*

 In addition to its potential health benefits, turmeric’s aromatic, pungent flavor adds a delicious flavor boost to cuisine.
 The vibrant yellow hue in curry and other dishes comes from turmeric.